open-telemetry/opentelemetry-dotnet/docs/trace/links-based-sampler/README.md

 # Links Based Sampling: An Example

-The parent based sampler mechanism provides complete traces.
-However, certain scenarios such as a producer-consumer scenario can be modelled using linked activities across multiple traces.
-When an activity (span) links to one or more activities in other traces, the sampling decision for such linked activities would have been taken independently.
-This example shows how can we achieve more complete traces across linked traces.
+Certain scenarios such as a producer consumer scenario can be modelled using "span links" to express causality between activities.
+An activity (span) in a trace can link to any number of activities in other traces.
+When using a Parent Based sampler, the sampling decision is made at the level of a single trace.
+This implies that the sampling decision across such linked traces is taken independently without any consideration to the links.
+This can result in incomplete information to reason about a system.
+Ideally, it would be desirable to sample all linked traces together.

+As one possible way to address this, this example shows how we can increase the likelihood of having complete traces across linked traces.

 ## How does this sampling example work?